mbledkowski/docker-baseimage/README.md

 The docker-baseimage is base on ubuntu image , you can define what version of ubuntu you want to used by using tags

-      # for Ubuntu Vivid Veret
+      # for Ubuntu Disco Dingo
-      FROM  quantumobject/docker-baseimage:15.04
+      FROM  quantumobject/docker-baseimage:19.04

  or

-      # for ubuntu Wily Werewolf
+      # for ubuntu Bionic Beaver
-      FROM quantumobject/docker-baseimage:15.10
+      FROM quantumobject/docker-baseimage:18.04

 ### Adding additional daemons